Hover-zoom for buyer's agents: a listing-photo inspection checklist

 - Plants placed in front of lower walls and baseboards

-None of these are automatic deal-breakers, but they tell you what to ask about during a tour.
+None of these are automatic deal-breakers, but they tell you what to ask about during the tour.

-If you’re on the listing side, the same workflow is useful in reverse.
-Hover-zoom through your own photos the way a buyer would.
+If you’re on the listing side, the same workflow runs in reverse.
+Hover-zoom through your own photos the way a buyer’s agent will.
 Anything that jumps out at you negatively will jump out at them too, and you can ask the photographer to reshoot or re-edit before the listing goes live.
+(The listing-side photo QA workflow is its own routine — we’ll write that one up separately.)

-Grab Ultra Zoom for Chrome or Firefox.
+Install Ultra Zoom for Chrome or Firefox.
 One click, no account, works on every major real estate site out of the box.
-If you’re house-hunting at volume, Pro adds gallery navigation and batch download for faster comp reviews.
+If you screen listings at volume, Pro adds gallery navigation and AI upscaling that pulls extra detail out of the low-resolution images MLS systems insist on serving.
+Realtors who came from one of our outreach emails: REALTOR30 takes 30% off the annual plan, every year, forever.